renatolhp07/renatolhp07/README.md

 **renatolhp07/renatolhp07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:-->
 - 🔭 Estudante de Engenharia da Computação
-- 🌱 7º Senestre - UNIVESP
+- 🌱 7º Semestre - UNIVESP

 <div align="center">
   <a href="https://github.com/renatolhp07">